ubc-library-rc/intro_to_tidyverse/content/package_examples.md

 How did this join work?
 Do you know of other joins?

+The UBC libraries has a <a href="https://ubc-library-rc.github.io/relational-data-r/" target="_blank">workshop about joins</a>.

 ## ggplot2

 ggplot2 is is a plotting package that is highly customizable.
 For the full resources go to <a href="https://ggplot2.tidyverse.org" target="_blank">their website</a>.